KaleStahl/VGC-Match-Log/README.md

 # VGC Team Logger

-VGC Team Logger is a Python application for tracking matches and changes made to a team after.
+VGC Team Logger is a Python application for tracking matches and teams used in those matches in a clear and concise manner.
+These matches can be saved and loaded, and teams are copied from Showdown for ease of use.

 ## Installation
+To istall this program, download "VGC-Match-Log.zip" and extract it to the location of your choice.
+Once extracted, locate the "VGC-Match-log.exe" and run it.
+Be careful not to move the .exe file without first copying the folders "temp_files", "items", "sprites", and "tera_types" to the new location.
+The exe can run without all folders, but without "temp_files" it cannot open or save teams and without the other files it cannot display images.

 ## Usage